sava41/MyFantasyTools/README.md

 ## Usage

 ### Blender Plugin
+> [!IMPORTANT]
-**You have to use my blender fork to use this plugin. [clone this branch](https://github.com/sava41/blender/tree/directional-lightmaps) and build it to use the MFT plugin**
+> You have to use my blender fork to use this plugin. [clone this branch](https://github.com/sava41/blender/tree/directional-lightmaps) and build it to use the MFT plugin**

 The Blender plugin automates exporting a Blender scene into an MFT level.
 After building and installing the project, the `mft_blender_addon` directory can be zipped and installed using the `Install from disk` option in Blenders settings.
 Pre-built addons can be found in the releases (Windows and MacOs only).